4mile/looker-marketplace-json-tests/readme.md

 2. Commit and PR to GitHub

-3. On GitHub Actions tab, see the CI execute and results of tests.
+3. On GitHub Actions tab, see the CI execution flow and results of tests.